JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Results

-There are two aspects of our Lyman-$\alpha$ observations that may explain the significant transmission of $f_{\rm esc, Ly\alpha}=0.04$.
-Firstly, the large velocity offset of $555$\,\kms and rest-frame equivalent width are similar to those measured in luminous $7.5 < z < 9$ galaxies with Lyman-$\alpha$ (Figure \ref{fig:Lya_offset}; see also \citealt{Tang2023}).
+There are two aspects of our Lyman-$\alpha$ observations that may explain the significant transmission of $f_{\textrm{esc,Ly}\alpha }=0.04$.
+Firstly, the large velocity offset of $555\pm 32$\,\kms and rest-frame equivalent width are similar to those measured in luminous $7.5 < z < 9$ galaxies with Lyman-$\alpha$ (Figure \ref{fig:Lya_offset}; see also \citealt{Tang2023}).
 Large velocity offsets are key to the escape of Lyman-$\alpha$ photons from galaxies in a highly-neutral IGM.
 Since the damping wing of the IGM and proximate HI will absorb photons close to the resonant frequency, photons that escape must resonantly scatter in the wings.
 Those that scatter far enough to the red may then be able to escape the system without being absorbed \citep{Dijkstra2014}.
+We note that the infall motion of the neutral gas around galaxies may also play a role (\citealt{Santos2004,Saudon2017,Weinberger2019,Park2021,Smith2022}).
+If the peculiar velocity of neutral gas near a Lyman-a source is infalling, then even photons redward of the Lyman-$\alpha$ will be resonantly absorbed, necessitating large velocity offsets of Lyman-$\alpha$ to facilitate its escape.

 Additionally, the intense star formation in luminous galaxies will be driving powerful and fast-moving outflows.
 Outflows on the far side of the galaxy may provide a redshifted medium from which the photons can backscatter to our line-of-sight with the required velocity offset.
 In this context, our observation of spatially-extended Lyman-$\alpha$ emission to the south-west suggests that if an outflow is present, it would extend in the north-east direction.